ABOUT TOSA NSW

 The Capitol Theatre 3/15 Wurlitzer, which had been maintained by TOSA members since 1963, was bought by TOSA in 1972, but having nowhere to install it had to put it into storage for 16 years until finally finding a new home in the Orion Centre Campsie where, after refurbishing, it was officially reopened in 1988.

-Regular public concerts are presented at both of these venues, and members have the opportunity to play both organs monthly, and other social activities are arranged regularly.
+Regular public concerts are presented at each of these venues, and members have the opportunity to play all three organs monthly.
+Other social activities are arranged regularly.
 The events page has all the details.